Music Connects the Onassis Stegi and the Panteion University, Vol. 4

 Sofia Avramidou New project for electric guitar* (2018) 8'

 Fausto Romitelli “Trash TV Trance” for electric guitar (2002) 12'

 Steve Reich “Electric Counterpoint” (1987)—version for electric guitar and tape 15'

 3d concert: 6 February 2019

-In the third and last concert, the 6daEXIt improvisational and experimental group will perform 20th- and 21st-century works from six countries.
+In the third and last concert, the improvisation and experimental music ensemble 6daEXIt will perform 20th- and 21st-century works from six countries.
 Panteion students will be collaborating with 6daEXIt in what is, for most of them, their first concert experience.

 6daEXIt Improvisation Ensemble: Odysseas Gkallios (laptop), Yiannis Dimitroudis (Korg Microsynth, percussion), Lina Koukouli (Korg portable synth, percussion, objects), Fotis Lazidis (electric guitar, synth), Ioanna Valsamara (percussion), Dimitra Pavlou (violin), Alexis Porfiriadis (electric piano, melodica, objects, percussion), Chrysi Parpara (accordion), Athina Sotiroglou (cello, percussion, melodica), Yorgos Holopoulos (laptop, French horn)

 With the participation of a group of Panteion students

 Pauline Oliveros (US): “Teach yourself to fly” from her “Sonic Meditations” collection (1971–1989)